Han shot first: Criticism

+Legacy

 In the 2018 film Solo: A Star Wars Story, Han Solo shoots antagonist Tobias Beckett mid-sentence, killing him.
 Writers Lawrence and Jonathan Kasdan confirmed that this was a deliberate reference, and that the Solo shooting script specifies: "There can be no question that Han shoots first."

-In the trailer for The Lego Star Wars Holiday Special, which has multiple characters from different times, an older Han asks the younger Han if he wants to shoot first during an encounter with Greedo.
+In The Lego Star Wars Holiday Special (2020), which features characters from different time periods brought together through time travel, an older Han from The Force Awakens asks the younger Han from A New Hope if he wants to shoot first during an encounter with Greedo.
 He replies, "After you."
 Both men open fire simultaneously, before Greedo can react.